instantlinux/apicrud/docs/content/introduction.md

 * Storage and content-delivery support for AWS
 * Messaging via email and SMS
 * Per-user request-rate limiting
+* Courtesy warning notice as usage approaches a monthly limit
 * Scalability and fault-tolerance for all services

 ## About the Name